cliffjsgit/class11-slides/slides.md

 ```

 Note:
-The function almost reads like English, “word avoids forbidden if there are not any forbidden letters in word.”
+The function almost reads like English, **“word avoids forbidden if there are not any forbidden letters in word**.”
-Using any with a generator expression is efficient because it stops immediately if it finds a True value, so it doesn’t have to evaluate the whole sequence.
+**Using any with a generator expression is efficient because it stops immediately if it finds a True value, so it doesn’t have to evaluate the whole sequence.**

 +++++

-Python provides another built-in function that works just like any, all, and returns True if every element of the sequence is True.
+Python provides another built-in function that works just like any, **all**, that **returns True if every element of the sequence is True**.

 +++++